Thailand - Krabi

 Huge limestone karsts soaring spectacularly towards the sky are a characteristic feature of peninsula Thailand from roughly Phattalung province in the south to Phang Nga province in the north.
 One such karst in Phang Nga was a key feature in the James Bond film, 'The Man With The Golden Gun', and brought Thailand's limestone karsts to the attention of the world in 1974.
 They are a geological feature that all visitors to southern Thailand should make an effort to see.

-It is perfect for tourists but, as I write in 2016, it still attracts far fewer tourists than places such as Phuket and Pattaya.
+It is perfect for tourists but, it still attracts far fewer tourists than places such as Phuket and Pattaya.
 This isn't to say that the situation won't change.
-I visited Krabi in 2004, 2010 and 2016 and with each subsequent visit I have seen lots of development.
+I have visited Krabi in 2004, 2010, 2016 and 2018 and with each subsequent visit I have seen lots of development.

 I much prefer Krabi to Thailand's other well-known tourist resorts.
 Tourism still hasn't reached 'mass tourism' levels and so far there isn't all the crass commercialism, prostitution and sex tourism that exists in some other places.
 The province certainly attracts a different type of tourist compared to those attracted to Phuket and Pattaya.